 Hunger doesn’t check the clock.
 If you find yourself peckish on a late night in Austin, make your way to the original Magnolia Cafe on Lake Austin Boulevard.
 This 24/7 diner is the ideal place for Southern breakfast, any time of the day or night.
 Check out the omelets in the $10 range.
 Better yet, grab an affordable, delicious breakfast taco, starting at $3.50.

 If you’re closer to Austin’s south side, you can visit Magnolia South, a second location on South Congress Avenue.
 As for the ambiance, it is indeed a diner — just a really good one.

 Texans are not known as a meat-averse people.
 If you share their taste for meat — and cured meat in particular — do whatever it takes to have dinner at Salt & Time.
 This restaurant is attached to a full-service butcher shop.
 They source their animals carefully and cure, age, and otherwise treat the careful cuts for next-level flavor.
 And guess where the restaurant gets all its meat?

 Be prepared to spend a bit more for the quality, and make a reservation if you can.

 8. La Barbecue

 You can’t take a culinary tour of Austin without barbecue.
 And while Franklin Barbecue deserves its accolades, we’re here to steer you a bit off the beaten path.
-Enter la Barbecue, a seven-year-old representative of Central Texas’s proud tradition of rubs, smokes, and sears.
+Enter la Barbecue, a female-owned representative of Central Texas’s proud tradition of rubs, smokes, and sears.
 Just listen to this quote from the website: “We cook our brisket low ’n’ slow over Texas post oak for 14 to 16 hours.
 It’ll melt in your mouth!”